-Any Eligible Customer (or its Designated Agent) that (i) executes a Service Agreement, or (ii) requests to initiate service in writing that the absence of an executed Transmission Provider file with the Commission, a proposed unexecuted Service Agreement to receive transmission service agreement under Part II of the Tariff.
-This term is used in the Part I Common Service

-Provisions to include customers receiving transmission service under Part II and Part III of this Tariff.
+Any Eligible Customer (or its Designated Agent) that (i) executes a Service Agreement, or (ii) requests in writing that the Transmission Provider file with the Commission, a proposed unexecuted Service Agreement to receive transmission service under Part II of the Tariff.
+This term is used in the Part I Common Service Provisions to include customers receiving transmission service under Part II and Part III of this Tariff.